Week 14 NFL Picks: Latest Betting Odds, Vegas Spreads and Projections

 From @NFLGameDay: Decision time is coming for the #Ravens, as QB Joe Flacco should be ready next week.
 Some of that call will be based on how Lamar Jackson plays today. https://t.co/5iWbfFydeJ

-Quarterback splits usually don't work and neither guy was blowing away the competition on his own anyway, with Flacco only throwing 12 scores and Jackson rushing to best bad opponents.
+Quarterback splits usually don't work, and neither guy was blowing away the competition on his own anyway, with Flacco only throwing 12 scores and Jackson rushing to best bad opponents.

-The Chiefs don't have any such problems and don't require a ton of analysis by comparison.
+The Chiefs don't have any such problems and don't require a ton of analysis, by comparison.
 Patrick Mahomes is already one of the NFL's best thanks to a combination of his talent and Andy Reid's offensive acumen.
-Mahomes has thrown 41 touchdowns against 10 interceptions while the Chiefs have won five of their last six, the only exceptions on the season outright three-point losses to New England and the Los Angeles Rams.
+Mahomes has thrown 41 touchdowns against 10 interceptions, while the Chiefs have won five of their last six, the only exceptions on the season outright three-point losses to New England and the Los Angeles Rams.

-While the Chiefs are without Kareem Hunt in the backfield now, the offense still found a way to rush for 5.8 yards per carry last time out in a win over Oakland.
-Not the best competition, but a good chance for Reid to rework the scheme to compensate.
+While the Chiefs are without Kareem Hunt in the backfield now, the offense still found a way to rush for 5.8 yards per carry last time out in a win over Oakland—not the best competition, but a good chance for Reid to rework the scheme to compensate.

-This should come to a head against Baltimore, an overachieving team with offensive issues that will be unable to keep pace in one of the toughest places to play.
+This should come to a head against Baltimore, an overachieving team with offensive issues—the Ravens will be unable to keep pace in one of the toughest places to play.

 Prediction: Chiefs 24, Ravens 14